Detoxification, or 'detox', is an option if you are alcohol-dependent.

 Detoxification with the help of your GP

-Some GPs (who have been specially trained) are happy to prescribe for 'detox' from alcohol.
+Some GPs (who have been specially trained) are happy to prescribe for an 'alcohol detox'.
 Otherwise your community alcohol team will assist - see below.
 A common plan is as follows:

 - A GP will prescribe a high dose of medication for the first day that you stop drinking alcohol.